In case you missed it, we've got a recap of the recent AMA between Peter Danihel (Sigmadex) and Ray Reijnders from Hillrise group. Check it out below!

 Peter (Sigmadex): Front running can be solved with gas fee restrictions and shouldn't be a problem on Polkadot.
 Since DOT doesn't require an insane amount of computational power, the fees will be much less than traditional PoW consensus.

 We will continue to experiment with small orders and what limits to place.
 Its tough to say at the moment because we do not want to place limitations on order sizes if we don't have to.
 Since Polkadot's network fees are very small in size we can foresee people using DEXs more than CEXs in the future.

-Ray Reijnders (Hillrise Group): Platforms like yours propose providing incentives for users to provide liquidity, which has become very common.
+Hillrise Group: Platforms like yours propose providing incentives for users to provide liquidity, which has become very common.

 How are you designing the emissions system to keep liquidity incentivization sustainable?